francoisledroff/adaptTo2018/README.md

 * An AEM instance, 6.4.x, with administrative permissions

 ### The Lab

-We only have about 30/40 minutes, it will be fast, we don't expect you to complete everything:

 * First step:  you will [install and configure Adobe Experience Manager (AEM) for Adobe I/O Events](1.aem-event-setup.md)
 * All following steps are optional: you decide what you want to focus on, here is what we offer: